7 Top Cultural Trends (2024 & 2025)

 Interest in tabletop games has been growing for some time now: Reddit’s r/boardgames sits just outside the top 100 subreddits by subscribers.

-And before COVID-19 hit, “board game cafes” were quickly gaining popularity:
+And post-pandemic, “board game cafes” are quickly regaining popularity:

 Search growth for “board game cafe” is on the rise once more.